ruby/ruby/doc/fiber.md

   end

   # Read from the given io into the specified buffer.
+  # WARNING: Experimental hook!
+Do not use in production code!
   # @parameter io [IO] The io to read from.
   # @parameter buffer [IO::Buffer] The buffer to read into.
   # @parameter length [Integer] The minimum amount to read.